 Those who are making purchases on behalf of the university must use the appropriate purchasing and payment method.
 For example, some business expenses should be paid via a non-PO (purchase order) payment request, which is a direct payment from Stanford to the payee.
 Other expenses may be procured directly with a university purchasing card (PCard) or personal funds and then reimbursed with appropriate documentation.
 For purchases in support of university business, such as supplies, books and equipment costing less than $5,000, the university PCard or a purchase through the iProcurement system are the preferred purchasing methods.

-The Stanford Travel Card (TCard) is the preferred payment method for travel expenses.
-Alternatively, personal funds may be used and a request for reimbursement can be submitted after the trip.
-The same policies and guidelines must be followed.
+The Stanford Travel Card (TCard) is the recommended payment option for any travel costs that will not be reimbursed through the per diem method.
+Alternatively, personal funds may be used, and a request for reimbursement can be submitted via Expense Requests after the trip.
+The same policies and guidelines must be followed regardless of payment or reimbursement method.
+For more information on reimbursement methods, see the Topic Overview: Business and Travel Expense Policies page.

 It is the responsibility of the individual making the purchase or incurring expenses, those who assist others with incurring expenses and those involved in the preparation and approval of reimbursement requests or financial transactions to exercise good stewardship of university funds and to adhere to university policies.
 The individual incurring the expense and the appropriate administrator must ensure that all costs are in compliance with university travel and business expense policies prior to purchasing.
 These roles and responsibilities are outlined in Financial Transaction Approval and Reimbursements and Expense Requests.